We’re almost there…. February is underway and spring is just around the corner. I still want it to hurry up though!

 Violas are super-tough and you can plant them right through winter.
 If your garden is looking a little bare before spring gets going, they’re a great low-cost way to perk things up.
 They will be happiest in partial shade, but will cope with full sun or full shade too.

 Bulbs to plant in February

 *Lily bulbs can be planted now; choose a sunny position and ideally rich, well-drained soil.
 You can also grow them in containers, but you’ll need to provide some protection from frost as the bulbs will be more exposed to cold temperatures.

 Vegetables to plant in February

 You can sow these little fireballs in February, but they need to be in a greenhouse or indoors on a sunny windowsill as they need the heat to germinate.
 Our favourite is *Apache, which is a small plant that produces loads of chillies with a real kick.
 We always dry some of the crop too, the bright red fruits look lovely hanging in the kitchen.

 *Broad beans are easy to grow and not very fussy about the soil they are in.
 The seeds are big, so children can plant this crop easily too.
 Sow them in pots in the greenhouse and plant them out from March – this is a particularly good idea if you’re planning on growing more than one type of bean, as you can spread out the harvest and avoid a big glut.

-Leeks take a long time to grow, so starting them as early as February is a good idea.
-You can sow them in pots in an unheated greenhouse or cold frame this month, doing it this way makes it easy to separate the seedlings when you plant them out.
+*Leeks take a long time to grow, so starting them as early as February is a good idea.
+You can sow the seeds in pots in an unheated greenhouse or cold frame this month.
+Doing it this way also makes it easier to separate the seedlings when you plant them out.
 I think we’ll have a go at harvesting early this year so we can have lovely tender baby leeks; this will also free up space for other crops.

-I think this is enough to keep me going until the rush of Spring is upon us.
-What are you going to plant this month?
+I think this is enough to keep me going until the rush of spring is upon us!
+What’s on your list to plant in February?